genkamita-gmo/nlp-forex-predict/README.md

 * Training was successful on the server with the doc2vec-lee.
 * Using script "doc2vec-reuters.ipnb".
 Original: doc2vec-lee.ipynb (available in gensim repo).
 * model.train() takes very long.
 Use servers for this.
+* Check availability of BLAS on python which I installed on the server -> training takesw a few seconds, which means BLAS is available.
+* Parameter tuning
+    vocabulary (number, 名詞、動詞、形容詞)
+    vector dimensionality
+    Doc2vec only?
+Word2vec also?
+    epoch
+    model type?
+(DBOW, DM)
+    window
+    size of corpus